nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     ...
     ```

-    Notice the Names of the `coffee` pods.
+    Notice the Server Names are the `coffee` pod names.
 For the coffee Pod IPs, check the `coffee-svc` Endpoints:

     ```bash
     kubectl describe svc coffee-svc